 "Come now, dearest, take a guess."

-Sophie racked her head for clues.
 They clearly wouldn't leave her alone until she'd thought of something satisfactory.
 The crowded streets and people pushing and shoving into her space seemed to make the ground tremble at her feet.
-It terrified her a great deal.
+Sophie tugged her shawl closer to her.
 Maybe she was spending too much time in the hat shop.
-Sophie tugged her shawl closer to her, and sighed softly as she answered.
+She sighed as she answered.

 This caused Mel to crow at the top of her lungs.
 "Of course you don't know!
 You're the simpleton—eldest of three.
 I should have known you wouldn't know about Georgina Rice."